Consulta OnLine (periodico online) ISSN 1971-9892

 The paper analyses the Constitutional Court,

-rulings no. 54 and no. 67 of 2022, concerning the recognition of welfare
+rulings no. 54 and no. 67 of 2022, concerning the recognition of welfare benefits

-the connections between these judgements all of which appear to be linked by a
+connections between these judgements all of which appear to be linked by a

 common thread.
 In both sentences, the Constitutional Court arrived at two